top of page

 And over an entire month?
 You're down almost $160.

-Which is just about what rent on a one-bedroom apartment cost per month back then.
+However, back then, that was just about what rent on a one-bedroom apartment

 Add in the 15% Booking Agent fees that came into the equation shortly after my time with Cookin’ Mama, and I think you’re probably beginning to get the idea.

 Really?
-You really had to do that, Twick?
+You really had to do all of that, Twick?

 Yep.
 Back then it was a real “tough titty said the kitty” kinda scenario for us